 Every manufacturer must store its raw materials and finished goods.
 The amount of storage space needed varies, but the need to store and move goods is a constant of every facility.

 A large distribution center may require an automatic storage and retrieval system that delivers pallets with the push of a button.
 Others use standard racking, which stores pallets on metal shelves accessed by an operator using a forklift.

 Haskell designs systems to move materials from truck to storage and from storage to and from the manufacturing line with efficiency and ease.
 Placing items near their point of use optimizes material flow and reduces travel time.

-Haskell engineers, also called integrators, work with operators to understand how they interact with their systems so that equipment and pathway placement provide the best possible experience.
+Haskell engineers, also called integrators, work with operators to understand how they interact with their systems, so equipment and pathway placement provide the best possible experience.

-“They are the experts in their business,” said Bela Jacobson, Haskell’s director of packaging operations.
+“They are the experts in their business,” said Bela Jacobson, Haskell Vice President of Packaging Operations.
 “They have insights for how it works beyond data.”